-The Integrative Core (I-Core), a semester-long experience of five, concurrent classes, is designed to pull together all of the concepts in the I-Core pre-requisites and instill a higher level of learning that bridges the classroom and the real-world.
-The professors coordinate their course materials so that students are able to easily see the connections between various areas of business and use their understanding of those interrelationships to make business decisions and solve problems.
+The Integrative Core (I-Core), a semester-long experience of four classes, is designed to pull together all of the concepts in the I-Core prerequisites and instill a higher level of learning that bridges the classroom and the real-world.
+The professors coordinate their course materials so that students are able to see the connections between various areas of business and use their understanding of those interrelationships to make business decisions.
+In addition to the I-Core courses of finance, marketing, operations, and leadership, students enroll concurrently in Kelley Compass III: The Business Professional.
+Throughout the semester, students go through several real-time experiences that challenge them to solve cross-functional business problems while developing their professional and leadership skills.
+The final I-Core case, a Kelley "rite of passage" is an extensive - and intense - team project in which students demonstrate all they have learned.
+Students are required to pass each I-Core course and Compass III with a minimum grade of C.

-Beyond the core areas of finance, marketing, operations, and strategy, students participate in workshops as part of the fifth class (I-Core Discussion) to further strengthen professional skills, develop critical thinking, and reinforce the team skills needed for the rigorous case.

-The final I-Core case is an extensive team project in which students demonstrate the interconnectness of the functional areas as they solve a business problem or challenge.

-Students are required to pass each I-Core course with a minimum grade of C.